The Different Bankruptcy Chapters

 Chapter 7 can be used by individuals or businesses, but accomplishes different things for each.
 Individuals can discharge their debts in a Chapter 7, but corporations cannot.

-See my page on Chapter 7 for more details and information
+See my Chapter 7 page for more details and information.

 1. Keep all your assets